 I usually have three of four varieties of these chilli pastes in my fridge.
 They not quite interchangeable, but it’s easy enough to get away with just one in your pantry.
 Surprisingly, Sriracha is American rather than Thai – look for the green pour spout and the rooster on the bottle.

 Bean pastes and sauces

-Made from fermented soy beans, there are several varieties – yellow bean, black bean and chilli bean pastes, for instance.
-They add flavour and body to dishes – think of black bean beef.
-These pastes can be salty, so use sparingly and taste before salting the dish.
+Made from fermented soy beans, there are several varieties – yellow bean (also referred to as taucu), black bean and chilli bean pastes, for instance.
+They add depth, flavour and body to dishes – think of black bean beef.
+These pastes are usually quite salty, so use sparingly and taste before salting the dish.

 Other useful Asian pantry staples include miso paste, hoisin, mirin, gochujang (Korean chilli paste, which is rich rather than hot).
 If you’re anything like me, the list could go on and on until you run out pantry space and end up with lots of halp used bottles in your cupboard.
 Try to cook with what you have – unless you are cooking a very specific regional dish, many Asian ingredients can be substituted for something similar that you might already have.
 Happy cooking!